What is TMT Investment Banking?

 - Technology typically generates more deal flow than media or telecom, though this varies by bank and market conditions

-- Deal types include M&A, IPOs, debt financings, and restructurings with significant variation across sub-sectors
+- Deal types include M&A, IPOs, debt financings, and restructurings with significant variation across sub-sectors requiring specialized knowledge

-- Breaking in requires genuine sector interest, relevant experience, and preparation for industry-specific interview questions
+- Breaking in requires genuine sector interest, relevant experience, and preparation for industry-specific interview questions beyond standard technical content

-- TMT experience is particularly valuable for technology-focused buy-side roles given active deal markets and specialized knowledge
+- TMT experience is particularly valuable for technology-focused buy-side roles given active deal markets and specialized sector knowledge

 Conclusion